- 1 Has Different Sizes, Colors and Genetics

 Has Different Sizes, Colors and Genetics

-Leopard Gecko Morphs has different sizes, colors and genetics.
+Leopard Gecko Morphs have different sizes, colors, and genetics.
 These days one can see a large variety of Gecko Morphs.
-The receding variety comprises of Blizzards or Murphy Patternless, whereas the dominant varieties include Enigma, co-dominant like the Giants and Mack Snow, combo morphs such as Dreamsickle and line breed morphs, for instance S.H.T.C.T.
+The receding variety comprises of Blizzards or Murphy Patternless, whereas the dominant varieties include Enigma, co-dominant like the Giants and Mack Snow, combo morphs such as Dreamsickle, and line breed morphs, for instance, S.H.T.C.T.

 In 2004, everyone thought that these were co-dominant (where off springs belonging to the first generation display a trait passed on by both or either parent), but over a period of time they have been re-classified as “incomplete dominant”.
 Mack snows carry only a single copy of the Snow gene and their white bands metamorphose into yellow color as they progress in age.
 Breeding 2 Mack Snows together will yield a Super Snow that comes to life in hues of silver or purple, and later on, turn white with black stripes and two steely black eyes.